 At a minimum, it is likely you will be required to see the patient at least one time to determine status and whether the patient has an emergency medical condition that qualifies under the Emergency Medical Treatment and Labor Act.
 If the patient needs emergent treatment, you will likely be required to provide care regardless of the ability to pay, although you can ask for payment or payment arrangements.

-If the potential patient is not aware of your financial requirements, he or she may delay making other care arrangements while waiting for an appointment with you.
-If the patient then arrives for an appointment and you decide not to accept him or her for financial reasons, your decision may appear questionable if the patient is injured by the subsequent delay in receiving medical care.
+Potential patients who are not aware of your financial requirements may delay making other care arrangements while waiting for an appointment with you.
+If the patient then arrives for an appointment and you decide not to accept him or her for financial reasons, your decision may appear questionable if the patient is injured by the subsequent delay in receiving care.

 Having the biller check the status of coverage before a patient arrives for an appointment can expedite your decision about whether to accept an individual as your patient.

-We also recommend that doctors include a disclaimer regarding the doctor-patient relationship on the practice website and on data collection tools (e.g., preliminary healthcare and insurance questionnaires).
-The disclaimer should state that the practice does not consider an individual seeking treatment to be a patient until a preliminary assessment is concluded, and the individual has been notified that he or she has been accepted as a patient.
+Consider including a disclaimer regarding the provider-patient relationship on the practice website and on data collection tools (e.g., preliminary healthcare and insurance questionnaires).
+The disclaimer should state that the practice does not deem an individual seeking treatment to be a patient until a preliminary assessment is concluded and the individual has been notified about being accepted as a patient.
 Similarly, advise prospective patients at the outset that simply making an appointment or returning a completed health questionnaire does not automatically trigger the relationship.

-- Some commercial credit companies hold the doctor responsible if a patient defaults on a payment.
+Some commercial credit companies hold the provider responsible if a patient defaults on a payment.
 Before using a commercial credit company, read the contract carefully to make sure you won’t be liable for a patient’s outstanding balance, and consider consulting your corporate or personal counsel for guidance.

 Be aware, too, of your state’s consumer protection laws regarding lending and disclosure, and make sure that your patients understand the terms and conditions of the financing.

-Your bank, local medical society, or professional society may be able to help you locate a commercial credit company that specializes in these types of arrangements.
+Your bank or professional society may be able to help you locate a commercial credit company that specializes in these types of arrangements.